brianAray/220516-Python-with-Automation/README.md

 > This document provides a list of the required technologies for anyone who will be going through the Python/Automation program.
 It details why each technology is required and provides some step-by-step instructions on how to install and configure the technologies.
 This guide also walks you through any needed environment setup.

-**NOTE**: It is **very** important that you install these technologies as soon as possible, environment setup will not be covered during the lessons
+**NOTE**: It is **very** important that you install these technologies as soon as possible, environment setup will not be covered during the lessons.
 It is also key that you install the correct versions of the tools listed here as not all versions of the technologies we will use are guaranteed to be compatible with each other.
 If you are unsure about it, check online or with your team.
 Windows 10 is the assumed default operating system.
 If you choose to use a different operating system or version of one of the tools listed here, you will be **responsible** for debugging issues that are specific to your development environment.

 ## Required Technologies